sailkargutkar/r_shiny_dashboard/README.md

 ![](app/static/img/icd.gif)

-- **Diagnosis Frequency**: Analysis of the most common diagnoses among the patients, which helps prioritize clinical resources.
+- **Diagnosis Frequency**: Analysis of the most common diagnoses among the patients, which helps prioritize  resources.

 - **Procedure Analysis**: Examination of the most frequently performed medical procedures, providing insights into treatment patterns.